futurice/spiceprogram/_includes/contracts.md

 The mission
 -----------

-The world should work like this: When in customer project context we make fixes and enhancements to open sourced components, libraries and frameworks, we are allowed to commit our work to the project.
+The world should work like this: When in customer project context we make fixes and enhancements to open sourced components, libraries and frameworks, we are allowed to commit our work to those projects.

 However, usually we have an umbrella clause in our contracts stating that all IPR belongs to the customer.
 Publishing anything would go against this.
 It is done in some projects, sometimes suggested by our wonderful customers, but overall it seems rare.
 It is safe to assume this is the case with most companies designing, developing and maintaining digital services for others.

 Thus, to accomplish a better world, we need well written contractual terms that we can try to include in our future contracts.

 Some considerations
 -------------------